 - This unit covers methods of surface mining and their development; how to understand some basic mine planning concepts including cut-off grades, pit optimisation and scheduling; how to understand methods of blasting and how blasts are designed; and how to efficiently express technical information verbally and orally.
 Mine design software is used during practical classes and assignments where possible.
 No field trip is scheduled in this unit.

-- Students are able to (1) communicate effectively in written format; (2) communicate effectively verbally; (3) demonstrate critical thinking and information literacy; (4) demonstrate technical competence and skills relevant to the design of open pit mining operations; and (5) explain methods of blasting and the fundamentals of blast design; and (6) evaluate pit optimisation and scheduling packages and underpinning algorithms.
+- Students are able to (1) communicate effectively in written format; (2) communicate effectively verbally; (3) demonstrate critical thinking and information literacy; (4) demonstrate technical competence and skills relevant to the design of open pit mining operations; (5) explain methods of blasting and the fundamentals of blast design; and (6) evaluate pit optimisation and scheduling packages and underpinning algorithms.

 - Unit Coordinator(s)

 - Unit rules